-Asexual Reproduction Optimization (ARO), proposed relatively recently in Farasat et al. (2010) and Mansouri et al. (2011), is an evolutionary individual based metaheuristic algorithm inspired by budding mechanism of asexual reproduction and has been used in very few studies (e.g. Khanteymoori et al., 2011; Kazemi et al., 2012; Noormohammadi Asl et al., 2014; Ahmadian & Khanteymoori, 2015; Yazdanparast et al., 2015).
-None of these studies deal with the portfolio selection problem (PSP).
+Asexual Reproduction Optimization (ARO), proposed relatively recently in Farasat et al. (2010) and Mansouri et al. (2011), is an evolutionary individual-based metaheuristic algorithm inspired by the budding mechanism of asexual reproduction and has been used in very few studies (e.g., Khanteymoori et al., 2011; Kazemi et al., 2012; Noormohammadi Asl et al., 2014; Ahmadian & Khanteymoori, 2015; Yazdanparast et al., 2015).
+None of these studies deals with the portfolio selection problem (PSP).

 The ARO has advantages that make it completely different from other metaphors.
 First, it is an individual-based algorithm.
-Thus, unlike population-based algorithms that require a large amount of computational resources to convert, ARO consumes much less.
+Thus, unlike population-based algorithms that require a large amount of computational resources to convert, ARO consumes small amounts.
 Hence, it converges faster.
 The second case is mathematical convergence, so it has good exploration and exploitation rates.
-Third, ARO does not require parameter settings, so you are unlikely to have trouble setting parameters that are a common meta-cognitive problem such as genetic algorithms (GA), annealing simulation (SA), taboo search (TS).
-And Particle Particle Optimization (PSO).
+Third, ARO does not require parameter settings, so you are unlikely to have trouble setting parameters that are a common meta-cognitive problem such as genetic algorithms (GA), annealing simulation (SA), Tabu search (TS), and Particle Swarm Optimization (PSO).
 In addition, the ARO does not use any selective mechanism such as a roulette wheel.
-Inappropriate selection of selection mechanisms may lead to problems such as premature convergence due to excessive selection pressure.
+The inappropriate selection of selection mechanisms may lead to problems such as premature convergence due to excessive selection pressure.
 Fourth providers in many benchmark issues have shown the computational power of this algorithm.
 Fifth, ARO is a free model algorithm that can be applied to various types of optimization.
-(Mansouri et al., 2011) Finally, the ARO in this paper presents better results than the algorithms used in other papers.
+(Mansouri et al., 2011) Finally, the ARO used in this paper presents better results than the algorithms used in other papers.
 For these reasons, we take advantage of ARO to tackle the Markowitz-based cardinality constrained portfolio selection problem.
 The main contribution of this study is to solve this problem more efficiently using a new approach.
-We apply a method which uses ARO to confront the portfolio selection problem.
-Our proposed method results in better quality solutions compare to some of the well-known metaheuristics which have been used in this field.

-Computational results are reported for five analyses of weekly price data with regard to the following indices for the time period between March, 1992 to September, 1997: Hang Seng 31 in Hong Kong, DAX 100 in Germany, FTSE 100 in the UK, S&P 100 in the USA and Nikkei 225 in Japan.
+We apply a method that uses ARO to confront the portfolio selection problem.
+Our proposed method results in better quality solutions compared to some of the well-known metaheuristics that have been used in this field.
+Computational results are reported for five analyses of weekly price data with regard to the following indices for the period between March 1992 and September 1997: Hang Seng 31 in Hong Kong, DAX 100 in Germany, FTSE 100 in the UK, S&P 100 in the USA, and Nikkei 225 in Japan.